ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 #### From _Australasian Chronicle (Sydney, NSW : 1839 - 1843)_

 #### 1840-11-03 &middot; Sydney, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-translation from a beautiful Spanish
-&amp;nbsp;poem, poem, which, says the
-Edinburgh Review, is surpassed by no-
 &amp;nbsp; &amp;nbsp; &amp;nbsp; thing with which we
 are acquainted in the Spanish language,
 except the odes of Louis de Leon.
 Oh !